MattFiler/OpenCAGE/README.md

 </div>

 1. Open up PackagingTool.
-2. Click "Character Attribute Editor".
+2. Click "Character Attribute Editor" or "Alien Configuration Editor".
 You will be presented with a window full of empty textboxes and dropdowns.
-3. Selected a character class from the available dropdown in the top right of the window and press "Load Class".
-Be patient while the data is loaded in.
+3. Selected a character class/configuration from the available dropdown in the top right of the window and press the load button.
+Be patient while the data is loaded in to the program.
-4. Tweak the values as you like and press "Save Class Attributes" when finished.
+4. Tweak the values as you like and press the save button when finished.
 Your changes will be imported into the game.

-The attribute editor within PackagingTool will not create a backup of original files before your modifications - be aware of this!
+The attribute editors within PackagingTool will not create backups of original files before your modifications - be aware of this!
 It's always worth taking copies of your original files in case you need to revert back later.

 ## Final mentions

  * PackagingTool unpacks and repacks the game's BML files through a script known as [AlienBML](https://github.com/x1nixmzeng/AlienBML), originally created by the awesome [x1nixmzeng](https://github.com/x1nixmzeng).
  * The "Brainiac Designer Base" source code is included with its license.
+ * Thanks to Andy Bray for [his breakdown](https://archives.nucl.ai/recording/its-in-the-vents-the-ai-of-alien-isolation/) of the Alien's AI systems, it helped to create this tool more accurately.
  * Also, thanks to the Creative Assembly for not only creating an awesome game, but using an open-source editor for their behaviour trees!